Single-Step Phase-Engineered Pulse for Active Readout Cavity Reset in Superconducting Circuits: Experimental Results

-For a fair comparison, we compare the residual population following the SSPE pulse and Square pulse with a extra delay time $\Delta \tau$ for passive free decay, to ensure that both schemes have equal total duration.
-The measured results are shown in Fig.~\ref{fig-fig2}(a).
-Across the full range of applied normal readout segment drive amplitudes which parameterized by the scaling factor $\beta_n = \varepsilon_n^{'}/\varepsilon_n$ (set by the applied DAC voltage, with the voltage-to-photon calibration provided in Appendix~\ref{sec: appendixC}), our SSPE pulse consistently suppresses the residual photon population to zero, demonstrating highly efficient cavity depopulation.
-In contrast, the Square pulse exhibits a residual photon population that increases linearly with the square of drive amplitude, consistent with the cavity’s linear-response behavior.
-As the drive amplitude increases further, however, nonlinear effects become apparent.
-The cavity frequency acquires a photon-number dependence, leading to state-dependent residual photon populations.
-These deviations indicate the onset of state-dependent cavity nonlinear response and degrade the performance of reset protocols that do not explicitly compensate for such effects.
-The robustness of our SSPE pulse against these effects highlights its suitability for use in both the linear and weakly nonlinear regimes.
+For a fair comparison, the residual photon population following the SSPE pulse is compared against that of the Square pulse supplemented by an extra passive free-decay delay of duration $\Delta \tau$, ensuring that both schemes have equal total duration.
+The measured results are shown in Fig.~\ref{fig-fig2}(b).
+For all readout segment amplitudes, parameterized by the scaling factor $\beta_n = \varepsilon_n^{'}/\varepsilon_n$, the SSPE pulse consistently suppresses the residual photon population to zero, demonstrating highly efficient cavity depopulation.
+The slight increase in residual photon number observed at large drive amplitudes is attributed to temporal averaging effects induced by the finite $\pi$-pulse duration, which become more pronounced at elevated cavity photon numbers.
+In contrast, the free-decay scheme exhibits a residual photon population that increases linearly with the square of drive amplitude, consistent with the cavity’s linear-response behavior.
+At sufficiently large drive amplitudes, however, nonlinear effects become appreciable~\cite{cavity_nonlinearity_dressed_dephasing_model, cavity_nonlinearity_improve_readout, cavity_nonlinearity_jc_nonlinearity, mist_transmon_ionization, mist_transmon_ionization_dynamics}: the cavity frequency acquires a photon-number-dependent shift, giving rise to qubit-state-dependent photon populations, as evident in the large amplitude regime of Fig.~\ref{fig-fig2}(b).
+The robustness of the SSPE pulse against these nonlinearities underscores its suitability for operation in both the linear and weakly nonlinear regimes.

-We further emphasize that the proposed SSPE reset scheme exhibits remarkably favorable and experimentally convenient scaling behavior.
-When the amplitude of the normal readout segment is rescaled by a factor $\beta_n$, the corresponding optimal reset amplitude rescales proportionally $\varepsilon_r^{\prime} = \beta_r \varepsilon_r$, with $\beta_r = \beta_n$.
-In contrast, the optimal reset phase is invariant under this rescaling, $\beta_{\phi_r} = \phi_r^{\prime} / \phi_r = 1$.
-This linear-amplitude but fixed-phase scaling behavior, summarized in Fig.~\ref{fig-fig2}(b), significantly simplifies the calibration procedure.
-Once the optimal reset phase is determined, it can be reused for any readout amplitude, while the reset amplitude can be obtained through simple proportional scaling.
+We further highlight that the SSPE reset scheme exhibits a practically convenient amplitude-scaling property.
+When the readout segment amplitude is rescaled by a factor $\beta_n$, the corresponding optimal reset amplitude rescales proportionally as $\varepsilon_r^{\prime} = \beta_r \varepsilon_r$, with $\beta_r = \beta_n$.
+In contrast, the optimal reset phase is invariant under this rescaling, i.e., $\beta_{\phi_r} = \phi_r^{\prime} / \phi_r = 1$.
+This LAFP scaling property, summarized in Fig.~\ref{fig-fig2}(c), substantially simplifies experimental calibration procedure: once the optimal reset phase is determined, it can be reused for any readout amplitude, with the corresponding reset amplitude obtained by simple proportional rescaling.